knooiwark/Hareware-Modular-Synth/README.md

 # Hareware-Modular-Synth
-A electronics project about making modules for a hardware modular synth
+An electronics project about making modules for a hardware modular synth